Social Media Marketing for Musicians: Let’s Build a Fanbase! (Updated)

 I recently came across a user who has 100k followers and is also following 90k people.
 It’s clear that he was using this method.
 I took a look at their tweets and noticed that they had no engagement.
 Every once in a while they would get a retweet or a like, but that was it.
 On the other hand, I have noticed many people with only a few thousand followers, that build their following organically, who get a crazy amount of engagement.

 The moral of this story?
 Stick with building your following organically.
-You want have the sexy numbers that spammers have but you will have a quality fanbase.
+You won't have the sexy numbers that spammers in as short a period of time, but you will have a fanbase that cares about you.

 What strategies are at your disposal?